Amourspirit/node-string-breaker/Readme.md

 # string-breaker

-## Break string into array of uniform lines
+## Break string into array

+* string array with elements that are a specific width
+* string array with elements for each line
+* string array with element fo reach word

 ## Documentation